lakwarus/ballerina-camel-restful-service/README.md

 Ballerina has a single type named json that can represent any JSON value.
 Thus, json is a built-in union type in Ballerina that can contain values of types nil (as the null value), boolean, int, float, decimal, string, json\[\] and map<json>.
 Because JSON is built-in type, it does not require any additional module to import.

 In Ballerina, errors can be returned or can cause abrupt completion via panic.
-In above code block, I returned errors and logged them.
+In the above code block, I returned errors and logged them.

-TODO : write TEST

 [Here](https://github.com/lakwarus/ballerina-camel-springboot-restful-microservice/blob/master/ballerina-restful-service/restful-service/src/order_mgt/order_service.bal), you can find the full source code of the order management service

-Note: writting unit tests and comparision will discuss in seperate article.
+Note: writing unit tests and comparison will discuss in separate article.

 ## Testing